The Highlights of Rome in One Day

 Like this article about what to see & do in Rome in 24 hours?
 Pin it!

 This post about 24 hours in Rome contains an affiliate link.
 When you make a purchase using this link it might buy Spend Life Traveling a cup of coffee at no extra cost to you.
-This way we can stay awake to continue publishing content for you.
+This way we can stay awake to continue publishing travel articles for you.
 Thanks!